Well, it’s official! These chocolate kefir smoothies are our nighttime, after-dinner ritual!

 It’s all the benefits of kefir wrapped into a great and tasty little package — so what’s not to love?

-The total amount of liquid (4 cups) is a combination of kefir and raw milk, and it is flexible — the more kefir, the more tart the smoothie.
-You’re aiming to include as much kefir as your family will stand.
+The ratio of kefir to raw milk is flexible.
+The more kefir, the more tartness.
+You’re aiming to include as much kefir as your family will stand. 😉

 If you don’t have access to kefir, you can use plain yogurt as a substitute.
 Yogurt with active cultures is very good for you, too!

-When blended, this mixture fills the entire Vita-Mix wet container (more than 8 cups).
-Alot of air is incorporated and it really fluffs up.
-If your blender container cannot hold this quantity, halve the recipe’s ingredients.
+When blended, this mixture fills the entire Vitamix wet container to a volume of more than 8 cups.
+It really fluffs up as air is incorporated.
+If this exceeds your blender’s capacity, halve the ingredients.

-- 4 cups combination of plain kefir and raw milk — I suggest cups kefir and 2 cups milk at first
+- 4 cups plain kefir + raw milk (adjust ratios as desired — 2 cups kefir and 2 cups milk works well at first!)

 - 2 tablespoons cocoa powder